r7kamura/style_inliner/README.md

 </html>
 ```

+## Ruby version compatibility
+StyleInliner is tested on Ruby 2.2.0.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.